College of Emporia Fighting Presbies football: Innovative play

 The team was one of the earliest schools to regularly call the forward pass and the option pass under head coach Bill Hargiss and quarterback Arthur Schabinger.
 The school was using the forward pass as a regular play three years before Knute Rockne and Notre Dame Football.

 The program would regularly play games against much larger programs.
 In 1921, the Presbies played Oklahoma A&M to a 7–7 tie.
-The College of Emporia managed a all-time record of 22–20–2 ties against cross-town rival Emporia State—although Emporia State records the all-time record between the two teams as 21–21–2.
+The College of Emporia managed an all-time record of 22–20–2 ties against cross-town rival Emporia State—although Emporia State records the all-time record between the two teams as 21–21–2.

 The 1930 Thanksgiving Day game against Emporia State (called "Kansas Normal" at the time) resulted in tragedy when freshman George Day suffered a head injury during a punt return five minutes into the game.
 He was treated quickly and taken to Newman Hospital for surgery, but he died that evening.